Community resources for Asian American and Pacific Islander Heritage Month

 As you have likely seen, reports of violence against Asian Americans show that these incidents often take place in public places, such as on the street, in stores, or on public transit.
 Bystander intervention trainings can help community members support victims, document incidents, and safety deescalate situations.
-On June 16th at 12pm PT, we’re holding our next community training with Hollaback! and encourage all who are interested to participate and learn steps to help protect their neighbors.
+We hold regular community training with Hollaback! and encourage all who are interested to participate and learn steps to help protect their neighbors.

 Fund culturally competent and mental health services for victims.

 Due to the longstanding underfunding of services for communities of color, it can be very difficult for Asian American victims of hate violence to receive culturally competent and language accessible mental health services.
 We’re encouraging policymakers to fully fund these vital services and training for mental health providers.
 For example, in California, the Asian Law Caucus is working with Assemblymember David Chiu on the Hate Violence Victim Support Act (AB 886), which will support culturally competent mental health services and restorative justice programs.